-Wicked Problems: A Case for Design Thinking in Research Administration Change Management, Part 3: SPO Training Case-Study
+Wicked Problems: A Case for Design Thinking in Research Administration Change Management, Part 1: An Introduction to Design Thinking

-This is the final in a three-part series about how research administrators can apply design thinking principles to solve their “wicked problems.”
-So far, Part 1 introduced design thinking and Part 2 described the design thinking process in more detail.
-In this third piece, we present a case-study of the design thinking process in action.
+This is the first in a three-part series about how research administrators can apply design thinking principles to solve their “wicked problems”.
+Parts 2 & 3 will delve further into the design thinking process and provide a case-study example of design thinking in action.

-Kimberly Pratt, MA, CRA, Research Development Specialist (formerly at Abigail Wexner Research Institute)
+Authored by Kimberly Pratt, MA, CRA, Research Development Specialist

 Ohio State University